 Construction of permanent bridges at Streams A, B, C and fresh water inland marsh were completed before wet season (March 2007).
 Remaining work is mainly finishing work and in progress.

-Concrete batching plant has been in operation and is expected to be dismantled by the end of May 2007 after all cart tracks for the East Course was completed.
+Concrete batching plant has been in operation and is expected to be dismantled by the early July 2007.